Bucket Policy

 Article Summary

-You can attach a policy to define the actions that can take place on a bucket and the conditions under which those actions can occur.
-In addition, you can edit an existing policy or delete it.
+Permissions are available to attach a policy to a bucket to define the actions that can take place on the bucket and the conditions under which those actions can occur.
+In addition to defining a bucket policy, you can edit an existing policy or delete it.
+Defining, editing, and deleting a bucket policy are described in this article.

 Defining a Bucket Policy

-3. If a policy is not already defined for the bucket, the panel will appear as:
+If a policy is not already defined for the bucket, the panel will be blank, as shown above.

 If the panel appears with a policy defined, you can edit it (see Editing a Bucket Policy).

-You can click to copy the Amazon Resource Name (ARN) to the clipboard.
-The follow are the general formats for ARNs:
+You can clickto copy the Amazon Resource Name (ARN) to the clipboard.
+The following are the general formats for ARNs:

 arn:aws:service:account-id:resource-id